© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen y Gaer is a scheduled monument protected by Cadw under reference CM101.
 View the official record →

-Pen y Gaer is a prehistoric hillfort located in Carmarthenshire, Wales, situated on high ground that commands views across the surrounding landscape.
+Pen y Gaer is a prehistoric hillfort located in Carmarthenshire, Wales, occupying a commanding position that reflects Iron Age defensive settlement strategies.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM101.

 Pen y Gaer dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen y Gaer is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM101.